Moving vs. Keeping Your Kitchen Plumbing Layout

 Can I add a sink to a kitchen island?

 Yes, but it requires careful planning.
-Island sinks have no nearby wall for traditional venting, so drain and supply lines must be routed through the floor, and venting must be handled via a loop vent or air admittance valve (AAV).
-The International Plumbing Code requires a minimum 1.5-inch drain pipe.
+Island sinks have no nearby wall for traditional venting, so drain and supply lines must be routed through the floor, and venting must be handled via an island fixture vent (loop vent) or an air admittance valve where allowed by local code.
+The 2024 IPC specifically permits island fixture venting for residential kitchen sinks including those with dishwasher and disposal connections.
 Homes with slab foundations face significantly higher costs due to the need to core through concrete.
-Always consult a licensed plumber and pull the appropriate permit.

 Is it worth replacing galvanized pipes during a kitchen remodel?

-Absolutely — if your home has galvanized pipes, a remodel is the most cost-effective time to replace them since walls and floors are already open.
+Absolutely.
+If your home has galvanized pipes, a remodel is the most cost-effective time to replace them since walls and floors are already open.
 Galvanized pipes corrode internally, causing rust, low water pressure, and eventual leaks.
-PEX is the most popular replacement material, costing $1,500–$4,000 for kitchen-only sections.
+PEX is the most popular replacement material at $800 to $2,500 for kitchen-only sections in 2026, while copper can cost several times more.
 Replacing aging pipes now prevents far more expensive emergency repairs later and can improve your home's resale value.

 How does kitchen plumbing affect the overall remodel timeline?

-Plumbing rough-in work typically takes one to two weeks, but it's a mandatory checkpoint — walls cannot be closed until a rough-in inspection is passed.
-For major remodels involving layout changes, island plumbing, and gas work, the total project timeline can stretch to 10–20+ weeks.
+Plumbing rough-in work typically takes one to two weeks, but it's a mandatory checkpoint since walls cannot be closed until a rough-in inspection is passed.
+For major remodels involving layout changes, island plumbing, and gas work, the total project timeline can stretch to 10 to 20+ weeks.
 Any failed inspection or mid-project plumbing change can delay your entire schedule.
 Locking in your plumbing plan before demolition starts is one of the best ways to keep your timeline on track.